Discovery lab for Reproductive and Child Health

 Basic research focus

-Our laboratory studies the differentiation of germline cells in the embryo with an emphasis on epigenetic reprogramming and maintenance of cell identity.
+Our laboratory studies the formation and differentiation of germline cells in the embryo with an emphasis on epigenetic reprogramming and maintenance of cell identity.
 We use CRISPR/Cas9, next generation sequencing, pluripotent stem cells and mouse models to meet this goal.
 Our long-term research objective is to understand the fundamental principles of human germline cell formation during embryonic life towards the genesis of high quality gametes as adults and the birth of healthy children.

 Regenerative medicine and translational research focus